 North of the garage/stable block is a former tennis court with a tarmac surface now used as hardstanding.
 East of this is a large concrete reservoir with the overburden removed to reveal the large rectangular concrete structure beneath.
+The current appearance of the reservoir is intrusive within the setting of the site and surrounding conservation area.

 Also visible is an earthwork on the north side of Crayke Castle.
 This has been identified as a Norman motte and is the focus of the scheduled area.
-The motte rises 2.5m above the natural hilltop.
+The mound rises 2.5m above the natural hilltop.

 The medieval castle is thought to have had an inner bailey which occupied much of the crown of the hill above the 100m contour.
 It ran along the present boundary with Crayke Lane where there is a possible section of bank and would have and extended eastwards towards Love Lane.
-It is thought to have measured up to 210m east - west, and 90m north - south.01
+It is thought to have measured up to 210m east - west, and 90m north - south.

-The outer bailey extended northwards from the western side of the motte to 5m short of the present boundary of the site.
-The outer bailey is thought to have followed the current site boundary east until it reached the historic hollow way of Love Lane before turning southwards to join the inner bailey.
-This part of the site is referred to as 'Castle Garth' and cultivations terraces and building platforms have been identified.
-Of the site is referred to a state of the site is referred to a state of the site is referred to as 'Castle Garth' and cultivations terraces and building platforms have been identified.
+The castle also possessed an outer bailey which extended northwards from the western side of the mound or motte to 5m short of the present northern boundary of the site.
+The outer bailey is thought to have roughly followed the current site boundary east until it reached the historic hollow way of Love Lane before turning southwards to join the inner bailey.
+This part of the site is referred to as 'Castle Garth' and cultivations terraces and building platforms have been identified.92

 The site slopes steeply to the north and west and is predominantly rough grass.
-The site has been largely cleared of the trees which once occupied the western area of the site and the area surrounding the house and the Norman motte.
+The site has been largely cleared of the trees which once occupied the western area of the site and the area surrounding the house and the mound identified as a Norman motte.
 The ground has been partially disturbed by this clearance and the Heritage at Risk register identifies damage from animal burrowing.
 Further disturbance has been caused by the recent uncovering of the underground reservoir.

-Motte, looking west
+Mound identified as a Motte, looking west